fox2501/MMOGame/README.md

 Each turn is a cron-job ran to carry out adding an income of gold and food to each user

+They then use that food to purchase more workers or farmers.
+They can also purchase warriors and defenders for attacking other players or defending against them.

 ## Functionality

 Outlined below is a list of the functionality that has been implemented.